 But this creates a major difficulty.
 If each new generation is to be the combination of the DNA copies from two pre-existing individuals, then each new generation will end up having twice the amount of DNA that the previous generation had.
 This is likely to mess up the control of the cellular apparatus by the DNA.
+Besides, if each generation doubles its DNA, fairly soon there will be only DNA on earth, with no room for anything else.
 How many ways can we think of for solving this difficulty?

-We have seen earlier that as organisms become more complex, the specialisation of tissue increases.
-One solution that many multi-cellular organisms have found for the problem mentioned above is to have special lineages of cells in specialised organs in which only half the number of chromosomes and half the amount of DNA as compared to the non-reproductive body cells.
-This is achieved by a process of cell division called meiosis.
+We have seen earlier that as organisms become more complex, the specialization of tissue increases.
+One solution that many multi-cellular organisms have found for the problem mentioned above is to have special lineages of cells in specialised organs which have only half the number of chromosomes and half the amount of DNA as compared to the non- reproductive body cells.
 Thus, when these germ-cells from two individuals combine during sexual reproduction to form a new individual, it results in re-establishment of the number of chromosomes and the DNA content in the new generation.

 If the zygote is to grow and develop into an organism which has highly specialised tissues and organs, then it has to have sufficient stores of energy for doing this.
 In very simple organisms, it is seen that the two germ-cells are not very different from one another, or may even be similar.
 But as the body designs become more complex, the germ-cells also specialise.
 One germ-cell is large and contains the food-stores while the other is smaller and likely to be motile.
-Conventionally, the motile germcell is called the male gamete and the germ-cell containing the stored food is called the female gamete.
+Conventionally, the motile germ-cell is called the male gamete and the germ-cell containing the stored food is called the female gamete.
 We shall see in the next few sections how the need to create these two different types of gametes give rise to differences in the male and female reproductive organs and, in some cases, differences in the bodies of the male and female organisms.

-8.3.2 Sexual Reproduction in Flowering Plants
+13.3.2 Sexual Reproduction in flowering Plants

 The reproductive parts of angiosperms are located in the flower.
-You have already studied the different parts of a flower - sepals, petals, stamens and pistil.
-Stamens and pistil are the reproductive parts of a flower which contain the germ-cells.
+You have already studied different parts of a flower - sepals, petals, stamens and carpels.
+Stamens and carpels are the reproductive parts of a flower which contain the germ-cells.
 What possible functions could the petals and sepals serve?

-The flower may be unisexual (papaya, watermelon) when it contains either stamens or pistil or bisexual (Hibiscus, mustard) when it contains both stamens and pistil.
+The flower may be unisexual (papaya, watermelon) when it contains either stamens or carpels or bisexual (Hibiscus, mustard) when it contains both stamens and carpels.
 Stamen is the male reproductive part and it produces pollen grains that are yellowish in colour.
 You must have seen this yellowish powder that often sticks to our hands if we touch the stamen of a flower.
-Pistil is present in the centre of a flower and is the female reproductive part.
+Carpel is present in the centre of a flower and is the female reproductive part.
 It is made of three parts.
 The swollen bottom part is the ovary, middle elongated part is the style and the terminal part which may be sticky is the stigma.
 The ovary contains ovules and each ovule has an egg cell.
-The male germ-cell produced by pollen grain fuses with the female gamete present in the ovule.
+The male germcell produced by pollen grain fuses with the female gamete present in the ovule.
 This fusion of the germ-cells or fertilisation gives us the zygote which is capable of growing into a new plant.